-So what does respecting your husband look like on a day-to-day basis?
+So, how do you show your husband respect on a day-to-day basis?

 It may seem old-fashioned to women who were raised with the cultural mantra of “me first,” but respecting your husband is one of the surest ways to bring peace and renewed intimacy to your marriage.
 Try it—you just might be surprised.